Mateusz-Ramotowski-Poland/Tic-Tac-Toe-Game/README.md

 * CSS3
 * JS(ES6+)

-I was using chrome developer tools for testing my application.
+I was using Chrome developer tools for testing my application.
 ## Features
+Finished features:
+- You can play with computer on grid 3x3.
+- You can choose other grids to play (but game won't check correctly who won the game).
+- Game gives text information for player.
+Planned features:
+- option for playing on different grids: 5x5 and 7x7.
+- option for choosing if You want to play with computer or other player.

 ## Screenshots

 ## Project Status
+Project is in progress.

 ## Acknowledgements
+Thanks https://pl.crazygames.com/gra/tic-tac-toe for idea of more complex Tic TAc Toe version.

-## Description of Code
+## Description of Code.
+Help for the author.
+When someone will win the game:
+*V zmień information for player area na "X/O won!"
+*V zabierz event listenery dla grid boxów
+*V zmień wartość zmiennej someoneWon na true

 When I click button to change grid:
 *V  grid area is rendered
 *V  ukryj wszystkie przyciski grid size (atrybut hidden)